semarslan/Eureka-Service/README.md

 # Eureka-Service

-Run first Euraka-Service then the others in order;
+### Run eureka-service first, then the others in order

 2. https://github.com/semarslan/Cloud-Config-Server